UndeadZeratul/ThereWillBeBlood/README.md

 Contributing
 ===
-I love getting outside contributions, especially to myw mod documentation system, however doing so can be a little complex for some.
+I love getting outside contributions, however doing so can be a little complex for some.

 First a note: If you are going to contribute, please make your contributions to the ___Dev___ branch, not master.
 Switch this by using the dropdown box on the main repo page.